edhendoschem/UoL_Photonics/Tutorials/Python/Cython.md

 advantages/disadvantages, but for now let us stick with cpdef

 ## Compiling the code <a name="compiling"></a>
 Before we can actually use our Cython code we need to compile it.
-This can be done by creating a Python script setup.py with the module name and running it in Python.
-You can copy and paste this code and just change the relevant
+This can be done in several ways but only one will be shown.
+We start by creating a Python script setup.py with the module name and then running it in Python.
+You can copy and paste this code and just change the relevant names:
-names:
 ```
 %%file setup.py
 from distutils.core import setup
 from Cython.Build import cythonize

 setup (
     name = "mymodulename",
-	ext_files = cythonize("mymodulename.pyx")
+    ext_modules = cythonize("mymodulename.pyx")
 )
 ```
 The previous code tells which file to compile.
 Now to actually compile we use: